Prof-White-Belt/first-project/PROPOSAL.md

 Project Description

-My game is "Guess the Card"
+My game is "Card Shuffle Game"
 This game will consist of 1 player against a computer.
 The player will always be the the one interacting as the guesser The computer will be the dealer who reveals 4 suited cards, the dealer will shuffle the cards and ask the player to find the position of a suit.